super-cooper/memebot/README.md

                         Set logging level
   -v, --verbose         Use verbose logging.
 Equivalent to --log-level DEBUG --log-location {stdout,stderr,syslog,/path/to/file}
-                        Set the location for MemeBot's log --no-twitter          Disable Twitter integration --nodb                Disable the database connection, and all features which require it.
+                        Set the location for Memebot's log --no-twitter          Disable Twitter integration --nodb                Disable the database connection, and all features which require it.
   --database-uri DATABASE_URI